COPPA-CCP/epcis-contexts/README.md

 ## Transporation Event

-A transportation event is dedicated to map the transportation of a good in a single event, including all information neccessary to estimate the CO2 emission of the process based on EcoInvent calculation.
+A transportation event is dedicated to map the transportation of a good in a single event, including all information neccessary to estimate the CO2 emission of the process based on [EcoInvent calculation vocabulary](https://support.ecoinvent.org/transport).

 Alternatively the transportation can be modelled with a series of shipping events.